wp-plugins/mailchimp-for-wp/readme.txt

 - Connect with your MailChimp account in just 1 click.
 - User friendly & mobile optimized sign-up forms, containing as many fields as you prefer.
-- 1-click newsletter sign-up methods for your comment and registration form(s).
+- 1-click MailChimp sign-up for your comment and registration form(s).
 - Show sign-up forms in your posts or pages using the form shortcode, or in your sidebar or footer using the MailChimp widget.
 - Redirect users to a "thank you" page after subscribing to your MailChimp list(s).
 - All fields & messages are customizable so you can translate them into your preferred language.